AerisCloud/ansible-disk/README.md

 You can add:
 * `disk_user` sets owner of the mount directory (default: root)
 * `disk_group` sets group of the mount directory (default: root)
+* `disk_package_use` is the required package manager module to use (yum, apt, etc).
+The default 'auto' will use existing facts or try to autodetect it.

 The following filesystems are currently supported:
 - [ext2](http://en.wikipedia.org/wiki/Ext2)